When to Roll Out the Paint. In some cases, paints or epoxy coatings are the right choice for concrete floors.

 Two-part epoxies, which were developed specifically for more demanding environments like basements and garages, aren’t difficult to apply, Golich says, “Cut in any edges and then roll in 4-foot-by-4-foot sections to maintain a wet edge so that you don’t get roller marks.”

-Two-part epoxies are known to produce a tougher film, but they harden quickly.
-“Once this coating is mixed, you have to use it,” Neary says.
+Two-part epoxies can produce a tougher film, but they harden quickly.
+“Once you mix this coating, you have to use it,” Neary says.
 If it chips after it’s down, she continues, it’s hard to touch up.
 “You have to mix up a whole other batch and repaint.”

 With her company’s latex-based product, that’s not the case, she adds.
 “It’s like regular paint.
 You can open and close it up after you use it.”
 And it cleans up with water, which makes it all the more attractive.

 Many of today’s epoxy coatings are also water-based.
 The oil-based varieties are geared more for commercial use.

 Whether a floor is new or old, coated or uncoated, preparation should be a priority.

 “To achieve the best adhesion, always remove any coating and contaminants from the surface,” advises Steve Revnew.
 Revnew is the director of marketing for The Sherwin-Williams Co.
 “The No. 1 reason for coating failure on concrete floors is poor surface preparation.
 Be sure to follow the manufacturer’s guidelines.”

 Jeff Spillane, senior marketing manager for Benjamin Moore Paints, says if the floor is currently coated and the coating is sound and in good condition, it isn’t always necessary to remove it.
 Sometimes, the only requirement is a good cleaning and deglossing.